chaseleif/huffman/README.md

 Can compile other code with huffmantree.c and common.h or use as a dynamic library.

-The curses utility is leftover from experimenting.
-It was fully functional before I removed unnecessary code from huffmantree.c.
+The curses utility was a trial.
+It works to compress and decompress and it will display the huffman tree's values in a table